Skip to main content

 CaptainsGround

-OUPV (Six-Pack) and Master credentials for charter operators in New York.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in New York.

 TL;DR

 New York does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is New York, NY.
 New York runs both Atlantic (Long Island) and Great Lakes (Lake Ontario / Erie) charter operations.
 Montauk-style canyon trips need OUPV Near-Coastal or Master 100.

 The credentials charter captains pursue in New York